 This is just one reason why I choose to read the Qur’an in solitude, and not through the lens of the ‘scholars,’ whoever they may be.

 Now for a personal note: A big thank you to Dr. Amina Wadud for pushing this issue in our time.
 I’m afraid the discussions surrounding women’s spaces in mosques (let alone, women leading prayer) would not have happened had it not been for her.
 May God bless you a thousand blessings, and thank you for being an inspiration to me when we first met in 1999 when I was 16– at the Islamic Hinterland conference in Toronto.

 Which reminds me to thank Rahat Kurd and everyone else who made the Islamic Hinterland conference possible.
 In other words, BIG HUGS.

 You can watch the entire discussion here.
 Here is a transcript of the video clip above plus what he said afterward, to give you some more context: Read more

-Note: This post is part of a continuing theme here at HijabMan.Com.
+Note: This is a guest post by WoodTurtle and originally post on her blog, where she shares experiences in Islamic feminism and modern motherhood.
+This topic is part of a continuing theme here at HijabMan.Com.
 For an earlier post on the subject, check out: Women In Mosques.

 There’s a barrier in front of me and it’s covered in orange felt.
 An unknown brown stain sits right in front of my face.
 Coffee?
 The imam is talking about supporting our community — I think.
 I can barely hear him over the din of women gossiping about their children or that new muslim who wears her hijab in a bun.
 I wonder if it’s me they’re talking about.
 What is that, coke?
 When I put my forehead against the carpet in prostration I can smell feet.
 The men are just on the other side of the barrier, and no one bothered to use odor eaters.
 Seriously, is it a dirty water stain?
 That’s disgusting.